A00431008/springboot-hotels/README.md

 Screenshot of response for GET api:
 ![alt text](GETMethodScreenshot.png)

-## POST Method
+## POST Method: adds hotel to the database
-please use the following URL to add the hotel to the database.
+Please use the following URL to add the hotel to the database.
 Please include a body in the given format to successfully post the hotel to the database.
 URL: http://localhost:8080/addHotel
-Sample Body: {
+Sample Body:
+{
     "name": "Test Hotel 9",
     "city": "Toronto",
     "rating": 5.0,